 In today’s blog post, I will reveal what that particular ranking factor is and how you can utilize it to increase your search traffic fast.

 In a previous post on How I increased my website traffic by 20.95% within just 28 days, I shared a few SEO tips and tricks to increase organic traffic insanely.
 One of those SEO strategies I explained there is today’s post’s concept.
 Can you guess what it is?

 It’s Click Through Rate.

-If you’re very convincing about search engine optimization, so you should pay close attention to CTR.
-By studying the variables of CTR, you can handle click-through rates very easily.
-After that, it is very easy to increase search traffic and rank for more keywords without building manual backlinks.
+If you’re very convincing about search engine optimization, you should pay close attention to CTR.
+By studying the CTR variables, you can easily handle click-through rates.
+After that, increasing search traffic and ranking for more keywords is very easy without building manual backlinks.